NCINM: NCI dosimetry system for Nuclear Medicine

 Non-Commercial Research Use

 There is no charge to use these resources for non-commercial research purposes.
-Please submit a Software Transfer Agreement form to Dr. Choonsik Lee.
+Please click Software Transfer Agreement form, fill out the form in your web browser*, save it to your computer, then obtain the signatures and submit it to Dr. Choonsik Lee.

-Contact Dr. Kevin Chang of the NCI Technology Transfer Center to discuss the licensing process for commercial use.
+Contact Dr. Kevin Chang of the NCI Technology Transfer Center to discuss accessing free trials and the licensing process for commercial use.